10247 Amphiaraos

-10247 Amphiaraos /ˌæmfiə'reɪəs/ is Jupiter trojan from the Greek camp, approximately 27 km in diameter.
+10247 Amphiaraos /ˌæmfiə'reɪəs/ is a Jupiter trojan from the Greek camp, approximately 27 km in diameter.
 It was discovered on 24 September 1960, by Dutch astronomers Ingrid and Cornelis van Houten at Leiden, and Tom Gehrels at the Palomar Observatory in California.
 The X/D-type asteroid has a long rotation period of 34.26 hours and possibly an elongated shape.
 It was named after the seer Amphiaraus (Amphiaraos) from Greek mythology.